Zum Hauptinhalt

 Now that you've gotten a lot of information, feel free to check your knowledge level with this question:

 Congratulations, you finished the inland waterway transport topic.
-If you are interested in other modes of transport too, feel free to check our other topics maritime transport system,
+If you are interested in other modes of transport too, feel free to check our other topics maritime transport system, air transport system, road transport system and rail transport system.

 8. Literature